 Timing is everything, especially when honoring God with life choices.
 We can jump forward prematurely, or we can stay the course until we sense God’s providential leading.

-For Matthew Carter, CDF Capital’s Vice President of Ministry Development for the southeastern states, following God’s leading of when to join the company took dedicated discernment.
+For Matthew Carter, CDF Capital’s Vice President of Ministry Development for the southeastern states, following God’s leading of when to join the organization took dedicated discernment.

 “I interviewed with CDF Capital 3 years ago,” Matthew said.
 “But the timing wasn’t right.
 I felt like the Lord was leading me to work in foster care.”